lizabethnt/project_4/README.md

 https://www.kaggle.com/datasets/jainaru/global-ecological-footprint-2023

 **Data Summary**
+* These columns provide insights into the ecological impact of each country in terms of resource use and waste generation, as well as its biocapacity to support these activities.
     * Country: Name of the country.
     * Region: Geographic region to which the country belongs.
     * SDGi: Sustainable Development Goals index.